 - Enjoy!

 If you prep all of your ingredients ahead of time then you will only have to assemble when you are ready to make your drinks.
-In thinking ahead, after your first drink you may want a second and and third.
+In thinking ahead, after your first drink, you may want a second and and third.

 So, if you know you want more than one drink, prep ahead!
 You will thank me.

-How to to get a perfect foam top on your lavender sour
+How to get a perfect foam top

 When you are working with egg white cocktails you want to make sure you retain the beautiful egg white foam that will be produced from all of the shaking you just did with the shaker.
 To do this, you are going to do a dry shake first.